University of Hong Kong: The Council

-The Chief Executive of Hong Kong has the power to appoint the chairman and six other members of the 24-person council.
-The vice-chancellor is in turn appointed by the council, although two seats are vacant.
+The current council consists of 24 persons.
+The chancellor has the power to appoint the chairman of the council and six other members to the council.
+The vice-chancellor is in turn appointed by the council.

+Faculties

 The university has ten faculties, namely the Faculties of Architecture, Arts, Business & Economics, Dentistry, Education, Engineering, Law, Science, Social Sciences, and the Li Ka Shing Faculty of Medicine, alongside a graduate school and a number of non-faculty academic units, which provide various study programmes and courses for students.
 The medium of instruction in most classes is English.

 Additionally, HKU operates two associate institutions: